aetheryx/thesis/doc/appendix.typ

 iodepth_batch_complete_max = 256

 # Whether data bandwidth should be measured
-# Disabled as our research focuses on IOPS
+# Disabled as this research focuses on IOPS
 disable_bw = 1
 ```